 Model definition for using the subroutine: In MARC, state variable 1 defines the temperature in Kelvin.
-State variables 2 and 3 define the microstructure and texture, respectively.
+State variables 2 and 3 define the homogenization and microstructure, respectively.

 Analysis options to invoke: Large Strain, Updated Lagrange.
+For most problems, using a constant dilatation formulation is important for robustness of the simulations.

-5.1.1 Utility scripts
+5.1.1.
+Utility scripts

-• marcAddUserOutput.py [<No. of UserVars>] <model><job>.dat- adds UserVariables to the <model><job>.dat file under the "post" section
+• marcAddUserOutput.py [¡No. of UserVars¿] marcinput - adds UserVariables to the marcinput file under the post section

-5.1.2 Practical hints
+5.1.2.
+Practical hints

-A copy of the subroutine on the home directory on the SAN makes the routine accessible from all workstations under /san/arbitraryfoldername/code/.f90 .
+A copy of the subroutine on the home directory on the SAN makes the routine accessible from all workstations under /san/arbitraryfoldername/code/\.f90.
 Under windows it is beneficial to keep an additional local copy of the routine to work with TortoiseSVN, since the change of folder icons seems to not work on the SAN.

-5.2 Troubleshooting
+5.2.
+Troubleshooting

-5.2.1 Inside out element error
+5.2.1.
+Inside out element error